Musxeto/ArcadeOS/README.md

 ![ARCADE OS LOGO](https://github.com/Musxeto/ArcadeOS/assets/138971833/6244cbf9-8e32-4181-ae2b-4661c864207d)

 Arcade OS is a comprehensive operating system developed for the sole purpose of delivering an authentic retro gaming experience.
-This project, born out of the 3rd Semester Computer Organization and Assembly Language course at Lahore Garrison University, is a collaborative effort by a group of dedicated students: Ghulam Mustafa, Ammad Rasheed, Faizan Ali, Abubakar Ajmal, and Ahsan Ilahi.
+This project, born out of the 3rd Semester Computer Organization and Assembly Language course at Lahore Garrison University, is a collaborative effort by a group of dedicated students including me, Ghulam Mustafa, the group leader and my friends/Groupmates.
 With a focus on assembly language programming, Arcade OS takes users on a nostalgic journey back to the MS-DOS era, providing a minimalist Command Line Interface (CLI) and an array of text-based retro games.

 ## Table of Contents
 - [Introduction](#introduction)